 St John’s Island

 Upon arrival at St John’s Island, you’re greeted by inviting blue waters and tall swaying trees.
-Despite the island’s grim past as a quarantine centre, it’s now a popular weekend retreat.
-Enjoy a leisurely stroll, go snorkelling or stay overnight at St John’s Island Lodges.
+Despite the island’s grim past as a quarantine centre, it’s now a popular weekend retreat where visitors can enjoy a leisurely stroll or go snorkelling.

 Lazarus Island is the most popular of Singapore’s Southern Islands and the picture above is the main reason why.
 This island has a gorgeous white sand beach that could easily pass as resorts in Thailand or the Philippines.

 A 20-minute walk from St John’s Island via a causeway, Lazarus is the perfect place for picnicking, tanning and swimming.
 You can even book an overnight stay at one of five tiny houses which just opened in May 2023!